CarolHall-NCSU-CBE/PepBD_Plastics/README.md

  - Remove any lines that do not have atomic coordinates, including TER and END
  - If needed, reorder the atoms so the peptide appears first in the file, then is followed by the receptor
     - If this is done, then fix the residue and atom numbering to match the new order.
 The tleap Amber of module is useful for this.

+An example pdb file is provided in the repository.

 ### REQUIRED PEPBD FILE - PepBD_V.1.7.f90 ###
 Count the total number of residues in the final pdb file, then replace "gnum=0" in with "gnum={NUM_RESIDUES} in the PepBD_1.7.f90 file.